AdobeDocs/analytics.en/help/implement/other/dtm-implementation-overview.md

 ---
 # DTM implementation overview

 Dynamic Tag Management has been sunset.
-Please use [Adobe Experience Platform Launch](/help/implement/launch/overview.md) to implement Adobe Analytics.
+Please use [tags in Adobe Experience Platform](/help/implement/launch/overview.md) to implement Adobe Analytics.